Guidance for all institutions administering the 16 to 19 Bursary Fund in the 2019 to 2020 academic year.

 x double the uplift of Disadvantage Block 1 = additional funding (or minimum £100; whichever is the higher)

-Where institutions’ existing discretionary bursary allocation is sufficient to cover the costs of students accessing extended work placements, i.e. the additional funding is not required; they must contact ESFA to return the additional funding.
+Where institutions’ existing discretionary bursary allocation is sufficient to cover the costs of students accessing industry placements, for example the additional funding is not required; they must contact ESFA to return the additional funding.

-The Care to Learn scheme (which provides help with childcare costs for young parents in education) pays childcare whilst students are participating in work placements, as long as the placement is a defined part of their study programme.
-Young parents must ensure they include the dates of their extended work placement in their Care to Learn application.
+The Care to Learn scheme (which provides help with childcare costs for young parents in education) pays childcare whilst students are participating in work and industry placements, as long as the placement is a defined part of their study programme.
+Where help with childcare costs is required, institutions should encourage young parents to apply for Care to Learn (if they have not already done so), including the dates of their placement in their application.
+Childcare costs must be supported by Care to Learn and not from institutions’ discretionary bursary allocations.

 Institutions must ensure students eligible for free meals in further education continue to be provided with a meal whilst on their extended work placement.

-Institutions are permitted to carry unspent bursary funds over to the next academic year.
-Any funds that are carried forward must continue to be used to support students.
+ESFA permits institutions to carry unspent bursary funds over to the next academic year.
+Any funds carried forward must continue to be used to support students.
 They cannot be added to general institution funds.

 Where institutions are given a single overall allocation that includes funding for both free meals and the discretionary bursary, they can carry forward funds from both schemes.
 The funding may be used for either free meals or discretionary bursary payments in the new academic year.